OpenScienceMOOC/site/_modules/open-principles.md

 you will come across resistance from peers and colleagues, and the best defence is strong personal conviction that what you are doing may not be perfect now, but is the right decision in the long run.
-This module will introduce the guiding principles of the â€˜open movementâ€™, the different actors involved, and the impact that they are having.
+This module will introduce the guiding principles of the 'open movement', the different actors involved, and the impact that they are having.

 ## Learning outcomes